G2MC Quarterly Newsletter

 Sabbaticals should be a main feature of every academic career.
 This article provides some personal insights from experience along with an analysis of the benefits to the home and host institutions.
 Furthermore, the paper includes extensive and easy-to-follow timelines and guides for one’s own sabbatical.
 It is hoped that this article will expand the use of sabbaticals for everyone’s benefit in academia.

 Get Involved With G2MC!

-Interested in becoming a member of G2MC or getting involved with one of our Working Groups or Flagship Projects?
+Interested in becoming a member of G2MC or getting involved with one of our Functional Groups?
 Let us know below!

 Our community is comprised of health professionals, scientists, and policymakers in over 35 countries.
 We collaborate to demonstrate the value and the effective use of genomics in medicine.
 Join us to share and learn best practices.